 While surgery is sometimes the only or the best solution, it is a serious option that can have a long and difficult recovery period.
 It is not an option most doctors would recommend lightly.
-If you feel your doctor is recommending surgery as the first option of handling a non-emergency situation, you are entitled to a complete and accurate explanation of why.
-If your doctor seems reluctant to explain, brushes you off or seems too pushy about it, you should get another physician to weigh in.
+If you feel your doctor recommends surgery as the first option for handling a non-emergency situation, you are entitled to a complete and accurate explanation.
+If your doctor seems reluctant to explain, brushes you off, or seems too pushy about it, you should get another physician to weigh in.
 Even if the other doctor does confirm that surgery is necessary, you will have confidence knowing that you are making the right decision.

 Failing to listen

-In general, if you feel the doctor is extremely brief when interacting with you and does not listen to your concerns, it is time to reconsider this particular patient-doctor relationship.
-Many doctors do have legitimate reasons to be in a hurry, as they are typically busy and under a lot of stress.
-However, failing to take in your concerns and answer your questions means the doctor may be making decisions about your treatment without having the whole picture.
+If you feel the doctor is extremely brief when interacting with you and does not listen to your concerns, it is time to reconsider this patient-doctor relationship.
+Many doctors have legitimate reasons to be in a hurry, as they are typically busy and under much stress.
+However, failing to take in your concerns and answer your questions means the doctor may make decisions about your treatment without the whole picture.
 Doctors who do not listen to their patients are more likely to make mistakes.
 Failing to answer questions or provide complete explanations of treatment regimens can also cause patients to misunderstand instructions, with potentially serious effects.

 When something just doesn't feel right